MicrosoftDocs/azure-docs/articles/ai-services/speech-service/pronunciation-assessment-tool.md

 ## Assessment scores in streaming mode

-Pronunciation Assessment supports uninterrupted streaming mode.
-The Speech Studio demo allows for up to 60 minutes of recording in streaming mode for evaluation.
+Pronunciation assessment supports uninterrupted streaming mode.
+The studio demo allows for up to 60 minutes of recording in streaming mode for evaluation.
 As long as you don't press the stop recording button, the evaluation process doesn't finish and you can pause and resume evaluation conveniently.

-Pronunciation Assessment evaluates several aspects of pronunciation.
+Pronunciation assessment evaluates several aspects of pronunciation.
 At the bottom of **Assessment result**, you can see **Pronunciation score** as aggregated overall score, which includes 4 sub aspects: **Accuracy score**, **Fluency score**, **Completeness score**, and **Prosody score**.
-In streaming mode, since the **Accuracy score**, **Fluency score**, and **Prosody score** will vary over time throughout the recording process, we demonstrate an approach on Speech Studio to display approximate overall score incrementally before the end of the evaluation, which weighted only with Accuracy score, Fluency score, and Prosody score.
+In streaming mode, since the **Accuracy score**, **Fluency score**, and **Prosody score** will vary over time throughout the recording process, we demonstrate an approach on the studio to display approximate overall score incrementally before the end of the evaluation, which weighted only with Accuracy score, Fluency score, and Prosody score.
 The **Completeness score** is only calculated at the end of the evaluation after you press the stop button, so the final pronunciation overall score is aggregated from **Accuracy score**, **Fluency score**, **Completeness score**, and **Prosody score** with weight.

 Refer to the demo examples below for the whole process of evaluating pronunciation in streaming mode.